pijarr/pijarr/README.md

  Menu Options
 ==============

-1. Install ALL (jackett sonarr lidarr radarr readarr prowlarr)
+1. Install ALL (jackett sonarr lidarr radarr readarr prowlarr bazarr)
 2. Install jackett only
 3. Install sonarr only
 4. Install lidarr only